reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 ### Scrolling an image carousel {/*scrolling-an-image-carousel*/}

 This image carousel has a "Next" button that switches the active image.
 Make the gallery scroll horizontally to the active image on click.
-You will want to call [`scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) on the DOM node of the active image:
+You will want to call [`scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) on the DOM node of the active image

 ```js
 node.scrollIntoView({